Z60: 2 months of daily meditation practice

 Let's get serious about mediation.

-Meditation can change your life in ways that few practices can.
-Your experience of time, which seems such a fleeting commodity, can be slowed.
-In that stillness the reactivity and conditioning that drives so much of your life can be seen for what it is, and you can find choice points in places where once there was only mindless thought, feeling, or contraction.
+Meditation can change our lives in ways that few practices can.
+Our experience of time, which seems such a fleeting commodity, can be slowed.
+In that stillness the reactivity and conditioning that drives so much of our lives can be seen for what it is, and we can find choice points in places where once there was only mindless thought, feeling, or contraction.

 Along this path, you might discover the vast stillness at the very center of your being, so deep and unfathomable, and so very obvious, that you've been avoiding it your entire life.
 You might uncover your sacred heart, so huge and open that nothing and no one escapes its embrace.

 But none of these things are the point.

 Maybe you're familiar with ideas of Enlightenment and spiritual awakening, have meditated before, or read books on spirituality.
 Perhaps moving spiritual experiences have, on occasion, disrupted the story of you.

 Our focus in Z60 is on creating and sustaining a meditation practice that isn't about spirituality.
 It's not about Enlightenment.
 It's not about attaining anything.
 It's not about anything you might experience.
 It's about the simplicity of sitting, and being with what is, day after day.